Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Analytical results for the loop integrals

 \section{Analytical results for the loop integrals}

 In this appendix we present the loop integrals appearing in Eqs. \eqref{aVq}, \eqref{dVq}, \eqref{Sq2CMDM}, and \eqref{Sq2CEDM} in terms of Feynman parameter integrals and Passarino-Veltman scalar functions both for non-zero and zero $q^2$.
 We have verified that all the ultraviolet divergences cancel out.
-Furthermore, all the results are finite for $q^2=0$ contrary to the QCD contribution.
+Furthermore, contrary to the QCD contribution, all the contribution of the RM331 are finite for $q^2=0$.